fracarma/organetto/README.md

 ---

-## About
+## 🎵 About

-ORGanetto (named after the small accordion instrument) helps you orchestrate your Salesforce orgs efficiently.
+**ORGanetto** is named after the organetto, a small accordion instrument.
+Just like an organetto brings harmony to music, this extension helps you orchestrate your Salesforce orgs with efficiency and style.

+Built with ❤️ for Salesforce admins and developers who appreciate good tooling.

 **Enjoy!** 🪗